Huerhu/iCancer-Pred/README.md

 # iCancer-Pred
-A tool for identifying cancer and its type in the early stage A user-friendly web server: http://www.jci-bioinfo.cn/cancer is available.
+A tool for identifying cancer and its type in the early stage

+Web server: http://www.jci-bioinfo.cn/cancer is under maintenance.
+You can visit this address：121.36.221.79/cancer, it is available.

 # Model Folder
 -- "model_binaray.py" needs train/test datasets, train/test labels and indexes.